AmitShtober/UChat/README.md

 ![](http://gifyu.com/images/ultrachat.gif)

 #Features:
-1. Sending message in every room
+1. Brodcast message to all users in every room
 2. Creating rooms and move between them (rooms are the only data which presistent and stored in MySQL)
 3. Real live notification when user left or entered the room
 4. Recovery mechanism (If the server falls)